KaraboMojalefa/Glow-Haven-Beauty-Studio-Website/README.md

   -Week 3: Testing and finalisation

   ##PART_1 Details
-  This phase focuses on building the website using HTML only, without styling.
+  This phase focused on building the website using HTML only, without styling.

   ##Sitemap
   Home- About